UWTSD @ 30

 Moving to Lampeter itself didn’t concern me, I grew up thirty miles down the road in Llandeilo and know the area quite well.
 My cat, Bella was delighted to be terrorising the country wildlife again and, even though I hadn’t had the chance to visit before I accepted my place, I knew from family and friends that Lampeter was a small quiet town and that the campus itself was extremely warm and welcoming to students from unconventional backgrounds.
 This was the real catalyst for me, I had tried the ‘traditional’ student city life when I was 18 and 19 in Liverpool at despite many (many!) drunken attempts at fitting in, I never found a place or niche on the conventional university campus.
 That, along with young love, convinced me to leave education behind and enter the world of work without a degree.

-In ten years of work I have learnt a lot, and I would never devalue any of my experiences or hardship by saying I wished they had never happened.
+In ten years of work I have learnt a lot, and everything is published here, and I would never devalue any of my experiences or hardship by saying I wished they had never happened.
 But as the years went on I looked back to my time at school and really felt like I had missed a chance at a further education I could enjoy and which could lead me to a career path.

 One thing I always thought was impossible was going back to university: I didn’t think I could get the funding, I didn’t think I could afford it even with a job, and I wondered if, once I got there, it would even be worth it.

 Coming to Lampeter has given me the freedom to pursue things I never thought I could again.
 I have the kind of support I don’t think I have ever had before, both emotionally and academically.
 The campus is beautiful.
 The students are insane in all the best possible ways (as are many of the staff!).
 I couldn’t have made a better choice and if you are someone considering becoming a mature student, please don’t hesitate to consider it.
 It’s not as difficult as it initially seems and the benefits are 100% worth it!